Projector Throw Calculator

 Understanding Projector Throw Distance and Throw Ratio

 Throw distance is the distance between your projector and the screen.
 The throw ratio describes the relationship between this distance and the resulting image width.
 Our projector throw calculator helps you determine the correct placement distance for your desired screen size, or find what screen size you'll get from a specific projector position.
-Once you know your screen size, use the projection screen calculator to get the exact width and height of the screen itself.
+Use the projection screen calculator to determine the screen dimensions needed to fill a specific wall width in a home theater room.

 Projector Types: Short Throw vs Long Throw